AseelHussein96/Reading-Note/read09.md

   - list The CSS list-style-type property is used to define the style of the list item marker: An ordered list starts with the <ol> tag.
 Each list item starts with the <li> tag.
 The type attribute of the <ol> tag, defines the type of the list item marker: HTML also supports description lists.The list-style-position property defines where to position the list marker, and it accepts one of two values: inside or outside.
 These are demonstrated below with the padding removed from the lists and a left red border added.
   **list style type**
 - Bullet Point Styles = a thick point symbol used to create a top-down list of text to express the start of the item in the list.
 Bullet points also called as Bullet List in HTML or Word terminology.
 Even a thick point is used it is called as a bullet.
 > bullet poiny symbols:Bullet point uses a thick point as default symbol.
-But there are diferent alternatives which can be used for bullet point, like : Tick Point
+But there are diferent alternatives which can be used for bullet point, like :
 1 -Thin point
 2- Empty point
 3 -Square